aml630/myMeteor/README.markdown

 # Description

-This project was created with the Meteor stack and successfully implemented the following:
+This project was created with the Meteor stack.
+It was built to allow users to both submit and discuss links from all around the internet.
+It scrapes certain selected RSS feeds as well as successfully implemented the following:

 - Routing
 - User Accounts